tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/购买指南/计费概述_intl_en.md

 </table>

-## Billing Samples
+## Billing Example

+### Monthly subscription
+Take the Guangzhou region as an example:
-**Monthly subscription billing sample**: suppose you purchase a monthly subscription TencentDB for MySQL instance with 4 cores, 8,000 MB memory, and 500 GB disk space in the Guangzhou region for one month.
+- Suppose you purchase a monthly subscription TencentDB for MySQL High-Availability Edition instance with 4 cores, 8000 MB memory, and 500 GB disk space in the Guangzhou Zone 3 for a month.
+- Suppose you also purchase a monthly subscription TencentDB for MySQL High-Availability Edition instance with 4 cores, 8000 MB memory, and 200 GB disk space in the Guangzhou Zone 4 for a month.

+Total fees = Memory fees + Storage fees + Backup capacity fees

+##### Memory fees + Storage fees
-The fees for the current month are calculated as follows:
+The fees are calculated as follows:
-Instance price = memory fees + storage space fees = (114.93 USD/month + 500 GB * 0.1014 USD/GB/month) * 1 month = 165.63 USD
+Memory fees + Storage fees = 2 * 114.93 USD/month + (500 GB + 200 GB) * 0.1014 USD/GB/month * 1 month = 300.84 USD

+##### Backup capacity fees
+Since the TencentDB for MySQL High-Availability Edition instance you purchased in Guangzhou Zone 3 has 500 GB storage capacity for a month and the same type of instance you purchased in Guangzhou Zone 4 has 200 GB storage capacity for a month, you can have 700 GB backup capacity free of charge for a month in Guangzhou.

+If you have 800 GB data backups and 100 GB log backups, then your total backup capacity in Guangzhou will exceed 700 GB, and your hourly paid backup capacity will be 200 GB (800 + 100 - 700 = 200).

+Backup capacity fees (per hour) = 200 GB (backup capacity in excess of the free tier, which may change constantly) * 0.000127 USD/GB/hour

+### Pay-as-you-go
-**Pay-as-you-go billing sample**: suppose you purchase a pay-as-you-go TencentDB for MySQL instance with 4 cores, 8,000 MB memory, and 500 GB disk space in the Guangzhou region for 400 hours.
+Suppose you purchase a pay-as-you-go TencentDB for MySQL instance with 4 cores, 8000 MB memory, and 500 GB disk space in the Guangzhou region for 400 hours.
 Tier 1 fees: (0.0250 USD/GB/hour * 8 GB + 500 GB * 0.0003) * 96 hours = 33.6 USD
 Tier 2 fees: (0.0200 USD/GB/hour * 8 GB + 500 GB * 0.0003) * 264 hours = 81.84 USD
 Tier 3 fees: (0.0150 USD/GB/hour * 8 GB + 500 GB * 0.0003) * 40 hours = 10.8 USD
-Instance fees = tier 1 fees + tier 2 fees + tier 3 fees = 126.24 USD
+Total instance fees = Tier 1 fee + Tier 2 fee + Tier 3 fee = 126.24 USD

+## FAQs
+#### Why are other fees incurred for the monthly subscription instance I have purchased?
+Please check whether your backup space exceeds the free tier.
+Usage of backup space in excess of the free tier will incur fees.
+You can view details on the usage of backup space on the database backup page in the [MySQL Console](https://console.cloud.tencent.com/cdb/backup).
+For more on backup capacity pricing, please see [Backup Space Billing](https://cloud.tencent.com/document/product/236/36263).

+#### Are pay-as-you-go instances still charged while they are being idle?
+Yes.
+If you stop using pay-as-you-go resources, please terminate them as soon as possible to avoid further fee incursion.